 In this section, we aim to provide groups with information, tips and where to go for help when developing a community project.

-In addition to the staff in the Grants Unit, there are other officers in the department who can assist you with a wide range of tasks including applying for grant assistance, project planning, constitution matters and training, to name but a few.
-Find out how to to contact your local office.
+In addition to the staff in the Grants Unit, there are other people in the department who can assist you with a wide range of tasks including applying for grant assistance, project planning, constitution matters and training, to name but a few.
+Find out how to to contact your Community Involvement and Development Officer.

 Six Steps to a Good Grant Application